KIIS-AI-and-machine-learning/kiis-ai-and-machine-learning.github.io/index.md

   - **Prompt 3**: In a full paragraph discuss your thoughts on the potential of Project Euphonia.

 - Go to [Teachable Machine](https://teachablemachine.withgoogle.com/) and train it to distinguish between two different things.
 For example, your face and your partner's face or your cell phone and your partner's cell phone.
   - **Prompt 4**: How well did the teachable work?
-Is it using suervised or unserpervised learning.
+Is it using supervised or unsupervised learning.
 Explain.
 Could you overfit the data?
 Explain.

 - Work through as much as you can of chapter 4 in the Elements of AI textbook.
 - If you complete chapter 4, you can work on your [final project](project.md).